 RVs are not built to stay warm in the winter.
 They burn propane, and what are you going to do when the canister is empty?
 There is a reason RVers head north in the summer and to the South in the winter.
 But after the SHTF, you won’t have that option.
 The mobility that serves the RVer well early in the disaster becomes problematic.

 I think it comes down to location.
 If I lived on the outskirts of Boston, I’d hop in the RV and hightail it towards a wilderness area in Vermont.
 If I already lived in a secluded house in Vermont, I’d sit tight instead of jumping into the RV to escape a societal collapse.

 Like capacity, I have to give the edge to a retreat, a homestead or a house well outside the suburbs.
 Obviously, your house has all the equipment you would find in an RV, and even more, like a fireplace or wood stove.

 The people in my area may live in small houses, but they have lots of heavy equipment.
 It’s not unusual to pass houses that have bulldozers, excavators, tractors with front-end loaders and other accessories parked in a shed or under a carport, plus ATVs and side by sides.
 Apparently it’s not just YouTubers like the Morgans who have this kind of gear.
 I never saw so much privately owned heavy equipment before I moved out here.

-Another advantage of a house is the infrastructure you have, like a garden, chicken coop, firewood pile, storage shed, etc. We have a wood stove ad gravity flow water.
+Another advantage of a house or retreat is the infrastructure you have in place, like a garden, chicken coop, firewood pile, storage shed, etc. We have a wood stove and gravity-flow water.
 You may have fruit trees, berry bushes, you know the area, and you probably have friends and know some of your neighbors.
 If you park your RV somewhere random, that infrastructure and support system is missing.

 To RV or Not to RV